Jamindaarru: Release and reception

 The film was released on 3 April 2002 across Karnataka state cinema halls.
 The film was met with positive response at the box office and was one of the highest grossing Kannada film of the year.

 A critic from Chitraloka.com wrote that "‘Jamindarru’ is not a dry Jamoon.
 It is a spicily prepared sumptuous lunch for the whole family.
-Don’t miss this power packed, sentiment mixed and well acted film".
+Don't miss this power packed, sentiment mixed and well acted film".
 A critic from Vishnuvardhan.com praised the acting, dialogues, cinematography, songs and graphics while criticising the background score and direction.
+Indiainfo wrote "The whole story is well held up by the dialogues except for Doddanna and M. M. Chandru's poor jokes.
+Songs are not memorable.
+Mathews photography has gobbled up either Vishnu's forehead or his arms.
+The major plus point in this movie is that S. Narayan is not acting in it.
+All said and done a watchable movie".